0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/the-executor-comp.md

 Since each approach to executor design serves a different purpose, the zkEVM utilizes both approaches.

-However, the single-computation executor is still work in progress.
+However, the single-computation executor is still a work in progress.

 [^1]: "zkASM" is read as 'zk-assembly'